Vineesha-utu/Mobile.iOS.UI/README.md

 ## 4. Adding Custom ActionSheet

-The Viewcontroller conforms to protocol PickerSelectionDelegate.
+The Viewcontroller should conforms to protocol PickerSelectionDelegate.

 ```
 class ViewController : UIViewController,PickerSelectionDelegate {